youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

 ### 3. Run Q-Learning several times.
 What do you observe?

+**NB**: in this question, the numbering of the states is the displayed one (i.e. the states range from $1$ to $16$).

 We found that the policy is stochastic, except that for the rightmost column (i.e. 13, 14 and 15), bottom row (i.e. state 4, 8, 12) and of course, state 16, the policy is fixed.
-The states in rightmost column always take South action towarding state 16, while the states in bottom row always take East action towarding state 16.
+The states in rightmost column always take South action towards state 16, while the states in bottom row always take East action towarding state 16.
 This makes sense because for the rightmost column and bottom row, there is only one choice of action (or direction) for them which will go toward to state 16, and the robot will learn the only right direction when soft-max is applied.
 Unlike states in these two lines, other states behaviour in a stochastic way as a stochastic strategy is used in the algorithm.

 ### 4. Compare the state-value function and the policy computed using Q-Learning with the ones you obtained with VI and PI.